Your Comprehensive Guide to Picky Eating

 The Why Behind Picky Eating

+Young children’s taste buds and sensory system are also still developing.
+Foods with strong flavors, unfamiliar textures or new appearances might feel overwhelming to them.
 Additionally, during this time frame, your toddler’s growth rate slows significantly, which means their calorie needs aren’t as high as they were during infancy.
-As a result, their appetite might decrease, making them seem pickier.
-Remember, their stomach is about the size of their fist.
+This means their appetite might decrease, making them seem pickier.

 Strategies to Help Picky Eaters

-Play with Their Food
+Let Them Play With Their Food

 Use Gentle, Repeated Exposure